ziweiqiu/Yacoby_6th-floor_nv_confocal/README.md

-Experiment control script repository for the room-temperature NV characterization setup (confocal laser scanning microscope) in the Yacoby Lab in LISE 607 at Harvard University.
+Experiment control script repository for the room-temperature diamond NV setup (confocal laser scanning microscope) in the Yacoby Lab in LISE 607 at Harvard University.

 The scripts and instrument implementations should be used with PyLabControl (https://github.com/LISE-B26/pylabcontrol).